 Whether you see it from a scenic roadway, a gorgeous hiking trail, or aboard a locomotive, the vibrant fall leaves of Michigan signal the sign of changing seasons.
 Living in Southwest Michigan, we are treated to quite a show every year when the leaves change.
 The color change is dependent on a lot of factors and happens at a slightly different time every year.

 Weather.com predicts most of Lower Michigan to peak in mid-October this year.
-We’ve listed some of the best ways to check out the vibrant fall colors in the area.

 The historic West Michigan Pike features some of the best scenery West Michigan has to offer.
 You can head West on M-43 until you reach the Blue Star Highway then head South.
 Continue South on 63 until you reach I94 in Benton Harbor, then head East to Kalamazoo.
 Traveling along the lake on this historic highway will be a beautiful and rewarding experience.
 This entire trip will take about 2 and a half hours roundtrip.